rkolosovs/phoenix-tool-client/README.md

 The icons and graphics used in this program are licensed under the [CC BY-NC-SA 4.0] (https://creativecommons.org/licenses/by-nc-sa/4.0/).

+**SETUP / REQUIREMENTS**

+Install docker version 17.05 or later

 **BUILD**

-npm install \
-npm run build
+docker build -t <image_name>:<version_tag> .

 **TEST**

+TODO: Dockerize unit test \
 npm run test

 **RUN**

-Open phoenixtool.html in a browser.
+docker run -d -p 80:80 <image_name>:<version_tag> \
+The frontend is now accessible via http://0.0.0.0:80.
+To see container details use docker ps

 **CONTRIBUTION POLICY**

 Do not commit build artifacts:
+* In case you build the application by hand instead of using docker (which you shouldn't do):
     * Do not commit .js files transpiled from .ts files (include any new folder into .gitignore).
     * Do not commit the node_modules folder
     * Do not commit the build folder